godotengine/godot-git-plugin/README.md

 To build using custom GDNative API definition JSON files, run the below helper command:

 ```
-scons platform=windows target=debug godot_cpp=yes generate_bindings=yes bits=64 use_custom_api_file=yes custom_api_file=path/to/api.json -j %NUMBER_OF_PROCESSORS%
+scons platform=<platform> target=debug godot_cpp=yes generate_bindings=yes bits=64 use_custom_api_file=yes custom_api_file=path/to/api.json -j 6
 ```

 Once this command can completed successfully, the standard build commands in the above section can be run without recompiling godot-cpp.
 To stop godot-cpp from recompiling, do not use the `godot_cpp` option in SCons arguments.
-To view more options available while recompiling godot-cpp, run `scons platform=windows godot_cpp=yes -h`
+To view more options available while recompiling godot-cpp, run `scons platform=<platform> godot_cpp=yes -h`